 A device’s thermal management system should retain the internal temperature within the desired operational range.
 Electronics typically require extended surfaces to wick the heat by increasing surface area as fins.
 The fins’ geometries utilized in this study are inspired by the first four iterations of the Sierpinski Carpet fractal pattern.
 Efficiency, effectiveness, and effectiveness per unit mass of the fins are the three metrics analyzed in this research.

 Fleri, Sophia N., "A Study of the Efficiency and Effectiveness of the First Four Iterations of Sierpinski carpet Fractal-like Fins at Increasing Angles in Natural Convection" (2020).
-University Honors Program Theses.
+Honors College Theses.
 492.